gmlewis/bible-codes/TheLittleBook.md

 So understand the deceit that has come to your doorstep Israel and understand the choice you must make.
 You will either accept Barabbas as your false Moshiach and take his mark thereby joining Esau as you liquidate your birthright for a morsel of bread for all eternity, or you will humble your hearts and become obedient to the voice of Yahweh the great eternal God even the great I AM in the face of Yeshua HaMashiach who is the same as Christ Jesus whom I raised from the dead and ascended in to the heavens, and have glorified in eternal splendor and of his rule and Kingdom there shall be no end, and no man may approach YHVH by any other name given whether they be on heaven or earth or under the earth for all time and forever more.
 Because In Christ will all be made alive and fashioned eternally as one new man forevermore because Christ Jesus is the last Adam.
 And they will make war with the saints and they will overcome them for power is given for them so to accomplish.
 But they will not overcome Israel, no a remnant of Israel is to be saved when they turn to Yeshua HaMashiach with their entire hearts.
 Therefore hear my Words O’ Israel that you may yet live before me and I will gather you to myself under the mighty authority of your true Messiah, even Yeshua HaMashiach.
 And it is written: Notwithstanding it cannot be that the word of God should take none effect: for all they are not Israel, which are of Israel: Neither are they all children, because they are the seed of Abraham: but, In Isaac shall thy seed be called: That is, they which are the children of the flesh, are not the children of God: but the children of the promise, are counted for the seed.
-I AM Y HVH, the Great I AM and I AM calling you Israel so that a faithful remnant will come to Yeshua HaMashiach that he may save you from the trap that Barabbas is working to set in the land for the final destruction of Jacob, even a destruction that I will not allow.
+I AM Y HVH, the Great I AM and I AM calling you Israel so that a faithful remnant will come to Yeshua HaMashiach that he may save you from the trap that Barabbas is working to set in the land for the final destruction of Jacob, even a destruction that I will not allow.
-I AM h e who sends these Words by the voice of one crying in the wilderness, who was redeemed from the gentiles by Christ Jesus and set apart for our eternal purposes, and to Yeshua HaMashiach does he serve YHVH, The Great I AM, because no man can come to me by any other name, not even by my beloved Moses alone, because Moses demands obedience to Jesus the Nazarene!
+I AM h e who sends these Words by the voice of one crying in the wilderness, who was redeemed from the gentiles by Christ Jesus and set apart for our eternal purposes, and to Yeshua HaMashiach does he serve YHVH, The Great I AM, because no man can come to me by any other name, not even by my beloved Moses alone, because Moses demands obedience to Jesus the Nazarene!

 366